syncfusion-content/php-docs/PHP/TreeGrid/Getting-Started.md

 {% endhighlight %}

-4.Initialize the TreeGrid with Json data from external file.
+4.Initialize the TreeGrid with JSON data from external file.

 {% highlight js %}